Leander Schnerr: Archabbey

 Schnerr's time as archabbot was an era of major change in the archabbey.
 When he became archabbot, the monastery was fulfilling the role of ministering to German immigrants that Boniface Wimmer set out to do.
 In Schnerr's archabbotcy, the archabbey transitioned to providing pastoral care to new Eastern European immigrants.
 At the same time, Saint Vincent launched new missions in Colorado and Illinois.
 The college attached to the Colorado mission closed its doors in 1918, but Holy Cross Abbey, the result of several mergers, lasted until 2005.
 The mission to Illinois created St. Bede Academy, a Catholic high school for boys, and an Abbey.

 The monastery had a demographic shift in Schnerr's archabbotcy.
 American-born monks went from 31% to 53% of the monastery's population.
 At the same time, German-American monks declined from 87% to 80%.
 The archabbey's work in the Deep South during Reconstruction brought the first African-American monks to Saint Vincent at this time.
 The build-up World War I in Europe sparked a vocational and demographic crisis in the archabbey.
 The monastery had long-relied on new immigrants from Germany to add to their ranks and the looming war prevented this from happening.
 Because of this, the average age of the priests in the monastery started to increase.
 By 1912, a third of the priests were over the age of 50.

 The monastery brewed Saint Vincent Beer during the totality of Schnerr's time as archabbot.
 This brought the archabbey into conflict with the growing Temperance Movement and parish priests in the surrounding diocese.
 Due to the conflict, Apostolic Nuncio Francesco Satolli wrote to Schnerr asking him to stop brewing the beer in large quantities for sale.
 Due to the pressure, the archabbey reduced the amount of beer brewed and earmarked it only for internal consumption.
 In 1918, the brewery was closed when Aurelius Stehle was elected coadjutor archabbot.

 College and seminary

 When Schnerr became archabbot, and therefore President of Saint Vincent College, the student body of the college and seminary was overwhelmingly of German descent.
-As his archabbotcy went on, the student body diversified as Americans of Irish, Italian, Cuban, and Eastern European decent became a larger proportion of the population of Southwestern Pennsylvania.
+As his archabbotcy went on, the student body diversified as Americans of Irish, Italian, Cuban, and Eastern European descent became a larger proportion of the population of Southwestern Pennsylvania.
 This diversification led to German-American students dropping to a third of the students in 1920.